awasthishubh/luaHttp/README.md

-# LuaHttp
+# LuaHttp: A Lua interface to the http-client
-This is a very small and minimalistic version (completed in a few hours) of http client for Lua.
+This is a very small and minimalistic version of http client for Lua.
+It makes use of HsLua modules to power Lua to make HTTP/S requests.
 * Returns the response body as a plain text.
 * Supports https request
 * Supports multiple methods(get, post, ...)